cassonade32/Ada-Project/README.md

-this is my test code for running R scripts in python; I had to manually input the R script but i'm sure there is a way to make the function to it instead
+this is my test code for running R scripts in python test file 1 requires me to manually input my R script and returns a forest plot pdf test file 2 uses the subprocess function to automatically pull the R script and returns a forest plot pdf